 - Identifying Treatments for COVID-19

 When the COVID-19 pandemic began, no approved treatments or vaccines were available to counteract SARS-CoV-2.
 NIH responded swiftly with the ACTIV initiative, a public-private partnership to prioritize and speed the development of the most promising treatments and vaccines.
 The ACTIV partnership has evaluated hundreds of available therapeutic agents with potential application for COVID-19 and has prioritized the most promising candidates for rigorous clinical trials.
 NCATS and its CTSA Program are taking a lead role in two ACTIV trials.
 The first is the ACTIV-1 Immune Modulator (IM) trial, which is evaluating three therapeutics that could restore balance to an overactive immune system in adults hospitalized with COVID-19.
-The CTSA Program hubs are applying their expertise to speed clinical trial recruitment and expand the diversity of trial participants.
-Learn more about the ACTIV-1 IM trial.
+The CTSA Program institutions are applying their expertise to speed clinical trial recruitment and expand the diversity of trial participants.
+Learn more about the ACTIV-1 IM trial and read the JAMA study on the results.

 - Broadening Community Participation in Clinical Research